Daphne-Qin/AdventOfCode2021/Problem18/README.md

 And I did mentally run away after that, so I thought, "You know what?
 I'm going to bed.
 I can deal with this tomorrow."

 ### December 19
-Cue today, and I decide to rewrite the whole thing from the bottom-up and delete my String-based code off the face of the Earth.
+Cue today, and I decided to rewrite the whole thing from the bottom-up and delete my String-based code off the face of the Earth.
 Because why should I use Strings when I could use OOP and express each element in terms of its depth?

 It took 30 minutes after that to recreate my depth-based algorithm, and then I thought, "If the split and explode algorithms aren't going to work automatically, why don't I just manually run them?"

 I did that, then while running them realized that I had no idea how they were supposed to be run.
 When a split produced an explodable pair, but there were still other splits in the snail number, should I explode or split?

 I reread the directions, and then I read that one key paragraph (that's at the top of this rant), and I got *so, so angry*.
-I spent ***3 hours*** debugging something since I couldn't read the directions? ***3 hours***, which I could've used on something more productive like studying for my math test on Wednesday?
+I spent ***3 hours*** debugging something since I couldn't read the directions? ***3 hours***, which I could've used on something more productive like studying for my math test on Wednesday?[^1]

 Fixing my `split` algorithm took less than a minute.
 All I had to do was terminate after splitting once, then check if anything should be exploded.
 My gosh, that one roadblock could've been easily avoided if I had just read the directions.